 Antibody testing (serology)

-- IgM antibodies are the first to be produced by the body in response to a CMV infection.
-They are present in most individuals within a week or two after the initial exposure.
-IgM antibody production rises for a short time period and then declines.
-After several months, the level of CMV IgM antibody usually falls below detectable levels.
-Additional IgM antibodies are produced when latent CMV is reactivated.
+- IgM antibodies are produced by the body first in response to a CMV infection.
+They can be detected in the blood within a week or two after the initial exposure.
+IgM levels (titers) rise for a short time, then decline and usually fall below detectable levels after a few months.
+IgM antibody levels rise again when latent CMV is reactivated.

-- IgG antibodies are produced by the body several weeks after the initial CMV infection and provide protection from primary infections.
-Levels of IgG rise during the active infection, then stabilize as the CMV infection resolves and the virus becomes inactive.
-After a person has been exposed to CMV, the person will have some measurable amount of CMV IgG antibody in their blood for the rest of their life.
-CMV IgG antibody testing can be used, along with IgM testing, to help confirm the presence of a recent or previous CMV infection.
+- IgG antibodies are produced several weeks after the initial CMV infection.
+IgG levels rise during the active infection, then stabilize as the CMV infection resolves and the virus becomes inactive.
+Once exposed to CMV, you will have some measurable amount of CMV IgG antibody in your blood for the rest of your life, which provides protection from getting another primary infection (immunity).

-Antibody testing and viral CMV detection may be used to help diagnose primary CMV infection in young adults, pregnant women, and some immune-compromised people with flu- or mononucleosis-like symptoms.
-By comparing the absence or presence of IgG and IgM antibodies in the same sample or the amount of antibody present in samples collected on different days, a health practitioner may be able to distinguish between active and latent CMV.
+Healthcare practitioners compare the absence or presence of IgG and IgM antibodies in the same sample or the amount of antibody present (titer) in samples collected one to three months apart (acute and convalescent samples) to distinguish between active and latent CMV.

 Direct detection of CMV

 Immune-compromised people with active CMV may be monitored using a variety of CMV tests.
-Often, health practitioners want a quantifiable viral test to be able to track the amount of virus present (viral load).
-They can use a quantitative test to monitor a person's response to antiviral therapy.
+Often, healthcare practitioners monitor the amount of virus present (viral load) to determine a person's response to antiviral therapy.

 When is it ordered?

-CMV tests may be ordered, along with tests for influenza, mononucleosis (mono), and EBV (Epstein-Barr virus), when a young adult, a pregnant woman, or an immune-compromised person has flu- or mono-like signs and symptoms such as:
+CMV tests may be ordered, along with tests for influenza, mononucleosis (mono), and EBV (Epstein-Barr virus), when a pregnant woman or an immune-compromised person has flu- or mono-like signs and symptoms, such as: